Sick Note for Work

 What your employer CANNOT do

-If an employer attempts to reject a valid sick note, refer them to GOV.UK guidance on fit notes, which confirms that certificates from any GMC-registered doctor must be accepted.
+If an employer attempts to reject a valid sick note, refer them to GOV.UK guidance on fit notes.
+ACAS also provides clear guidance on employer obligations in its sickness absence resources.
 Persistent refusal to accept valid medical evidence may amount to unfair treatment under the Employment Rights Act 1996.

 Frequently asked questions about sick notes for work